 There are various types of SPs in which you can play a significant role in helping shape the health care providers of tomorrow.
 Learn more about types of standardized patients we are looking for at NEOMED.

 Northeast Ohio Medical University (NEOMED) is looking to the communities we serve for individuals of all ages who are interested in helping to educate future health care professionals by becoming Standardized Patients.

-Individuals with diverse cultural backgrounds are needed to assist with teaching activities at NEOMED's Rootstown campus and at the clinical campuses at the major hospitals in Akron, Canton and Youngstown.
-Need is sporadic and compensations is based on the activity.
+Individuals with diverse cultural backgrounds are needed to assist with teaching activities at NEOMED's Rootstown campus and at the clinical campuses at the major hospitals in Akron, Canton, Cleveland and Youngstown.
+Need is sporadic and compensation is based on the activity.
 Training is required.
 We are looking for dependable people with flexible schedules who enjoy interacting with others, are willing to be trained, and have a good memory for detail, and the ability to provide constructive feedback on the clinicians delivery of patient-centered care.

 How Do I Become Involved?

 Contact the Wasson Center for Clinical Skills Training, Assessment and Scholarship if you have additional questions or to apply to become a Standardized Patient.